dainelli98/video-caption/README.md

 All scripts can be observed with ``Tensorboard``.

-To perform the experiments we used the ``experiment`` script providing several paramerter combinations.
+To perform the experiments we used the ``experiment`` script providing several parameter combinations.
 The parameters used for the experiments are the following:

 - Input data:
   - Encoded data: The VideoMAE generated embeddings.
 We tested with different sampling values.